fanteastick/quartz-test/content/linux/Ideas for what one can do with a home server.md

 - backup solution
 	- Immich: [Remotely access and share your self-hosted services - YouTube](https://www.youtube.com/watch?v=Vt4PDUXB_fg)
 	- Files or something, and do it over Tailscale only
-- Kanban 2025-07-07
-	- Planka - kind of annoying to set up. works though.
-Doesn't have JSON/CSV export
-	- Wekan - need to rebuild the image.

 ## Not done
 - UFW docker [GitHub - chaifeng/ufw-docker: To fix the Docker and UFW security flaw without disabling iptables](https://github.com/chaifeng/ufw-docker)
 - sysadmin and devops, like [DevOps BootCamp](https://devopsbootcamp.osuosl.org/) (h/t to CW in 2021!)